Liquid369/PIVX/doc/tor-setup-windows.md

 ```

 ### Hidden Service Directory
-In these next two sections we will not divie the tor config file up for Linux/Windows etc, because at this point if you have made it, you should have it open in a text editor ready for the next portions.
+In these next two sections we will not divie the tor config file up for other distros because at this point if you have made it, you should have it open in a text editor ready for the next portions.
+It is also the same for all.

 ```
-HiddenServiceDir /var/lib/tor/pivx-service
+HiddenServiceDir C:\Users\<user>\AppData\Roaming\tor\pivx-service
-HiddenServiceVersion 3
 ```

 Copy these lines into your torrc configuration file.
-**NOTE** For Windows Users: change ```/var/lib/tor/``` to your Tor Browser directory where everything else is.

 ### Hidden Service Port
 Hidden Service port is where you will define the PIVX Port and a localhost IP:PORT combination to route traffic for your node(s).

 ```
 HiddenServicePort 51472 127.0.0.1:10000
+HiddenServiceVersion 3
 ```

 Multiple HiddenServicePort lines will allow for configuration in multiple daemons running on a single server/computer using Tor.